 Because of her experience on large-scale projects, and with multiple federal and state agencies throughout the country, Dorothea has a comprehensive understanding of regulations and reporting requirements, and serves as the company expert in those areas.

-Grace joined the CLA team in 2018 with a focused interest in restoring beauty to America’s sacred buildings.
+Grace joined the CLA team with a focused interest in restoring beauty to America’s sacred buildings.
 She holds a B.A. in History and Art from Hillsdale College.
 As a natural progression of her own interests, Grace is dedicated to preserving and beautifying sacred buildings so that everyone might experience the wonder of that which is truly beautiful.